PandorianMC/PandorianGemsAPI/README.md

 # SimpleGemsAPI
-Welcome to the official SimpleGemsAPI!
+Welcome to the official PandorianGemsAPI!

 # API Usage
 Import the PandorianGemsAPI.jar into your project.